Frequently Asked Questions

 You’ll receive short videos detailing specific aspects to practice and any related written materials e.g. tabs, chords or scales.

 We attest that little and often if way better than a few binge practice sessions.
-In our recommended practice schedule, we’ll details out about 20 minutes worth of practice per day.

 Outside of session